sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Crafting Components:** A quill from a phoenix, pressed in the pages of a spellbook with no fewer than three spells of 7th level or higher, which it consumes in fire over the course of a month.

-This swordís blade is plated with alchemical silver, its hilt stylized to resemble an open book from which the blade emerges.
+This sword√≠s blade is plated with alchemical silver, its hilt stylized to resemble an open book from which the blade emerges.

 Despite its masterfully-crafted appearance, however, a *cipher sword* is uncomfortable to hold and strangely unwieldy.
 It has the